Governance and Innovation / Supplier Management

 Guidelines

-WNC has formulated the Supplier Code of Conduct, which requires all suppliers to sign a Supplier Commitment to Sustainability Declaration and Supplier Integrity Commitment Letter, declaring that they are committed to prohibiting the use of child labor, forced labor, and implementing occupational safety and health management, anti-bribery and anti-corruption measures, fair trade, supporting freedom of association for workers and labor-management agreement rights.
+WNC requires all suppliers to sign a Supplier Commitment to Sustainability Declaration and Supplier Integrity Commitment Letter, pledging to comply with the WNC Supplier Code of Conduct, which declares that they are committed to prohibiting the use of child labor, forced labor, and implementing occupational safety and health management, anti-bribery and anti-corruption measures, fair trade, supporting freedom of association for workers and labor-management agreement rights.
 Suppliers are asked to complete a Supplier ESG Questionnaire so WNC can understand suppliers’ implementation of labor, health and safety, environmental, ethics, and management systems.

-Suppliers can upload a Supplier Commitment to Sustainability Declaration, WNC Supplier ESG Questionnaire, Integrity Commitment Letter, and Legal Compliance Commitment Letter via Digital Supply Chain Portal (DSCP), in order to start doing business, strengthen supply chain collaboration and improve efficiency.
-As of the end of 2023, 527 Tier-1 Suppliers and 363 Critical Suppliers have signed the Supplier Commitment to Sustainability Declaration and the Supplier Integrity Commitment Letter, accounting for 94.1% and 64.8% of all Tier-1 and Critical Suppliers respectively.
-Additionally, 424 suppliers have responded to the Supplier ESG Questionnaire, representing 75.7% of all Tier-1 and Critical Suppliers.
+Suppliers can upload a Supplier Commitment to Sustainability Declaration, WNC Supplier ESG Questionnaire, Integrity Commitment Letter, and Legal Compliance Commitment Letter via Digital Supply Chain Portal (DSCP), in order to strengthen supply chain collaboration and improve efficiency.
+As of the end of 2024, 479 Tier-1 Suppliers and 328 Critical Suppliers have signed the Supplier Commitment to Sustainability Declaration and the Supplier Integrity Commitment Letter, accounting for 97.5% and 66.8% of all Tier-1 and Critical Suppliers respectively.
+Additionally, 484 suppliers have responded to the Supplier ESG Questionnaire, representing 98.57% of all Tier-1 and Critical Suppliers.

 Risk Assessment